silversub/terraform/tutorials/install_redhat_openshift.md

       ```
       {: pre}

 3. Generate an SSH key.
-The SSH key is used to access {{site.data.keyword.Bluemix_notm}} infrastructure resources during provisioning.
+The SSH key is used to access {{site.data.keyword.cloud_notm}} classic infrastructure resources during provisioning.
    1. Create an SSH key inside the container that you created earlier.
 Enter the email address that you want to associate with your SSH key.
 Make sure to accept the default file name, file location, and missing passphrase by pressing **Enter**.
       ```
       ssh-keygen -t rsa -b 4096 -C "<email_address>"